TammyTee/coursera-angularjs/README.md

 results the user sees).
 + How to utilize the angular `$http` service to access REST Endpoints.
-+ To declare a constant on your angular module using the `.constants()` method when you have parts of your code that may be repreated but will not change throughout (i.e. the base path for an API).
++ To declare a constant on your angular module using the `.constants()` method when you have parts of your code that may be repeated, but will not change throughout (i.e. the base path for an API).

 ##### General Idea
 Create a single page application that allows a user to search restaurant menu items retrieved from a